codejagaban/astro-mimimal-portfolio/README.md

-# astro-mimimal-portfolio
+# astro-minimal-portfolio

-A minimal porfolio template in Astro 🚀
+A minimal portfolio template in Astro 🚀